Brazil's Bolsonaro fuels spat with Macron over Amazon fires

 Bolsonaro has hit back, accusing Macron of treating Brazil like "a colony or no-man's land."

+Fires are also ravaging neighboring Bolivia where President Evo Morales and his rival in upcoming elections have suspended campaigning to deal with the blazes.

+Bolsonaro on Wednesday supported Peru and Colombia's proposal for an emergency Amazon summit in September for countries in the region in order to coordinate a strategy to protect the vast rainforest.

-Bolsonaro's remarks come as official figures show 1,044 new fires were started between Monday and Tuesday, taking the total this year to 83,329 -- the highest since at least 2013 -- even as military aircraft and troops help battle the blazes.
+The latest official figures show 1,044 new fires were started Monday and Tuesday, taking the total this year to 83,329 -- the highest since 2010 -- even as military aircraft and troops help battle the blazes.

 More than half of the fires are in the massive Amazon basin.